Innovative Psychedelics has a 75 Percent Success Rate

-Patients typically receive a series of 6 infusions over the course of approximately two weeks for mood disorders.
-Each infusion typically lasts about 45-55 minutes.
-Most clinical trials have consistently shown a 70-75% success rate with this approach.
-The treatment does require booster infusions as time passes to keep the effect going and to keep patients symptom-free.
-These boosters are the same duration and are usually done once a month.
+The protocol for depression treatment involves a series of six infusions over the course of approximately two weeks.
+Clinical trials have consistently shown a 70-75% success rate with this approach.
+Following your initial series, booster infusions will be required to maintain the effect and keep you symptom-free.
+Booster infusions are typically done once per month.

 Our team will answer your questions and discuss what to expect during your initial consultation.
 Insurance is accepted for the consultation.
 Unfortunately, due to the fact that ketamine for depression is deemed off-label use of the drug, we are unable to accept insurance for your treatment visits.

 Patients with chronic pain that has not responded to traditional treatment methods (prescription pharmaceuticals for example) or those who plan to undergo surgery for pain, may be well-suited for ketamine.

 We commonly treat pain caused by the following conditions:

 - Neuropathic pain

 - Postherpetic neuralgia